DustinChecketts/FiveSecondRule/README.md

 <h4>Known-Issues/ToDo</h4>

 - Thorough testing across all classes still needed.
-- Extend the addon to support Rage and Energy timings as well.
+- Extend the addon to support Rage and Energy timings.
 - If the map is resized, the "spark" and mana gain elements can appear atop the map strata.

 Updated, uploaded, and maintained by [StormtrooperTK421](https://discordapp.com/users/237746068844969994) on [GitHub](https://github.com/DustinChecketts/FiveSecondRule).